jeoffreyduke/clann/CONTRIBUTING.md

 trophy After this, the maintainers will review the PR and will merge it if it helps move the Code-Magic project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase. boom Issues

-In order to discuss changes, you are welcome to open an issue about what you would like to contribute.
-Enhancements are always encouraged and appreciated.
-Footer
-© 2022 GitHub, Inc.
-Footer navigation

-    Terms
-    Privacy
-    Security
-    Status
-    Docs
-    Contact GitHub
-    Pricing
-    API
-    Training
-    Blog
-    About

-clann/CONTRIBUTING.md at main · jeoffreyduke/Code-Magic